nubesurrealista/NekoX/README.md

 ### General
 - Additional translation provider (Lingva)
+- Allow bots to be shown in direct share
 - Allow chat preview for tablet mode if in portrait mode
 - Disable auto login with Telegram account when opening certain links
 - Filter languages shown in translate target